mahesh-hegde/mahesh-hegde/README.md

 ✍️ I have written some code in General purpose languages (Java, Go, C++), and good with SQL and Unix shell.

-⌛ I participated in GSoC 2022 with @dart-lang.
-I authored initial version of `jnigen`.
+⌛ I participated in GSoC 2022 with [@dart-lang](https://github.com/dart-lang).
+I authored initial versions of [jnigen](https://github.com/dart-lang/jnigen).

 🌲 I am from North Kanara, Indian state of Karnataka.